sidoniag/note-taker/README.md

 ## Questions
-Any questions can be emailed to me at: <sidoniag@gmail.com>
+Any questions can be emailed to me directly: <sidoniag@gmail.com>